MohammadShapouri/DRF-UserAccount/README.md

     $ python3 manage.py runserver
     ```

-* Run the following command in the folder which contains manage.py to run celery.
+* Run the following command in the folder that contains manage.py to run celery.
   ```
     python -m celery -A config worker -l info

   ```

-# Things to do in future
+# Things to do in the future
 * ~~Dockerizing project.
-(Though it must be Dockerized after creating project.)~~ _Done!
+(Though it must be Dockerized after creating the project.)~~ _Done!
 Dockerized version is in another repository._
-* ~~Adding profile picture IDs to user object data in get method.~~ _Done!_
+* ~~Adding profile picture IDs to user object data in the get method.~~ _Done!_
-* Adding api for sending sms.
+* Adding API for sending SMS.
 * ~~using celery for sending sms.~~ _Done!_
 * Writing test cases.
 * ~~Adding change password and reset password view.~~ _Done!_
-* Customizing django admin panel.
+* Customizing Django admin panel.